lawrenceleejr/FragmentationStudy/README.md

 docker run --rm -ti -v $PWD:$PWD -w $PWD ghcr.io/scipp-atlas/mario-mapyde/delphes
 ```

 The above command essentially switches you to a container that has most of the libraries needed to run `newloop.py`.
-One must install numpy and uproot4 because this docker image does not contain the two so `pip3 install numpy uproot4` (or however you install libraries).
-T run code `python3 newloop.py <event_file_name.root> <result_run#>`
+One must install numpy and uproot4 because this docker image does not contain the two, so `pip3 install numpy uproot4` (or however you install libraries).
+To the run code `python3 newloop.py <event_file_name.root> <result_run#>`